-This delicious Cherry Crisp Recipe (developed by blogger, Jessica Merchant of howsweeteats) takes very little effort to prepare.
+“Seasonal Cooking” brings you delicious home-cooked recipes with the freshest ingredients of the season.
+This delicious Cherry Crisp Recipe by Jessica Merchant of howsweeteats takes very little effort to prepare.
 Don’t let the minimal amount of ingredients and ease-of-preparation fool you – this dessert is a hearty treat for the whole family to enjoy!

 Oh it’s the best season of the year!

 For as long as I can remember, I’ve been excited about cherry season.
 Cherries are the quintessential summer fruit—juicy, sweet and just perfect!
 While I adore cherries as a fun snack, I also love using them in desserts during these hot months.
 Enter oatmeal cherry crisp!

 An oatmeal cherry crisp is more accessible than a cobbler or a pie because it’s easy to bake and there’s a satisfying texture on top for crunch.
 It’s simple, quick and delicious; and provides a warm, tangy invitation for some vanilla ice cream on top.

 And while there’s a time and a place for fruit desserts, I make an exception for a crisp.
 Juicy, sweet flavors, crunchy caramelized sugar oats on top and melted ice cream rivers that stream through the fruit?
 Count me in.
 I’ll never turn down a bite!

 These Harry & David Cherries are so beautifully ripe and wonderful, that you’ll probably snack on a few while throwing this dessert together.
 Nothing wrong with that!
 Enjoy.